 Every lung transplant patient has a caregiver who also needs support

 We understand that supporting your loved one will have a huge impact on you.
-There are some of us on the Lungitude Board and Fundraising Committee who are also carers and have first hand knowledge of this.
+There are some of us on the Lungitude Board and Fundraising Committee who are also caregivers and have first hand knowledge of this.

 We also know that the health system is mainly designed to support the patient.
 While caring can be deeply rewarding, it can be emotionally and physically draining too.